 Since the founding of this country, violence and madness have not ceased.
 From the genocide of Native Americans, the establishment of capitalism through the terrorism and slavery of Blacks, the murder of labor activists, and peaceful protesters.

-Going from a noose and a tree to a cop's gun- and a plantation to a prison industrial complex system doesn't qualify as progress.
+Going from a noose and a tree to a cop’s gun and a militarized police is not progress.
+Going from a plantation to a prison industrial complex system doesn’t qualify as progress.

 It is self-evident with our history of violence, and a population of 326,766,748 that owns 300 million guns, we have all the evidence of a crisis.